HumanNeuronLab/ERWiN/readme.txt

        - Glassbrain tab requires major work.

 Future Version Updates:
-       - Rotation and permutation transformations must be taken into coordinate account for contacts.
-       - Allow for slice viewer rotation and permutation.
        - Add option to not save Mgrid file.
        - Add option to save .txt file compatible with final BioImageSuite output file.